World Mission Society Church of God: Saturday Sabbath

 The church observes Saturday worship as the Sabbath, based on Genesis 2:1, which states that the Sabbath is the seventh day.
 The reason for keeping the Sabbath is that it is the fourth commandment of the Ten Commandments, with both Jesus and the apostles observing it, as noted in Luke 4, Acts 17 and 18.

-The church observes the Sabbath from sunrise on Saturday, following the teaching of its founder, Ahn Sang-hong.
+The church observes the Sabbath from sunrise on Saturday, following the teachings of its founder, Ahn Sang-hong.
 This practice differs from that of the Seventh-day Adventist Church, which observes the Sabbath from Friday sunset to Saturday sunset.

 Women's Veil in Worship

-The church teaches that, while praying or worshiping, women should cover their heads with a veil and men should not cover their heads, referring to 1 Corinthians 11:3-4.
-They argue that this differs from the Catholic practice, where priests wear head coverings like the mitre.
+The church teaches that, while praying or worshiping, women should cover their heads with a veil and men should not cover their heads, according to their interpretation of 1 Corinthians 11:3-4.
+They argue that this differs from Catholic practice, where priests wear head coverings like the mitre.

 Non-observance of Christmas

-The church does not observe Christmas on December 25.
-They claim December 25 did not originate from the Bible, but rather from the Roman festival of Sol Invictus (the Unconquered Sun), coinciding with the winter solstice.
-They also claim that traditions associated with December 25, such as decorating trees and Santa Claus, lack any basis in Scripture.
+The church does not observe Christmas on 25 December.
+They claim 25 December did not originate from the Bible, but rather from the Roman festival of Sol Invictus (the Unconquered Sun), coinciding with the winter solstice.
+They also claim that traditions associated with 25 December, such as decorating trees and Santa Claus, lack any basis in Scripture.
 The church views the celebration of Christmas as a human tradition, referencing the warning in Matthew 15.